AkshitMehra1/MS-Teams-Clone-Flutter/README.md

 4. __Google Firebase__ for storing chats and backend
 5. Google Login for user login

+## How to build the app

+Step 1: Install flutter on your native OS and run "flutter doctor" and complete all the checklist.
+Step 2: Open VScode with extensions (flutter, dart and pubspec assist) and type flutter pub get to get all the packages.
+Step 3: Run an emulator or connect a physical adroid device to your PC (enable USB debugging in your phone) Step 4: Go to lib/main.dart file and click on run.
+Step 5: It may show some warnings but the code is good to go, if you face any issues please contact me.

 ## AGILE Methodology used for developement